 Remove the following sentence in P30L9:

 “Relay device is a non-coordinator device and is used to forward data from a coordinator to a device and from a device to a coordinator.”

+Add the following paragraph after P30L16:

+Relaying functionality is supported only for beacon enabled multiple access mode.
+When multiple OFEs are used by the coordinator, relaying functionality is not supported.

 Insert the following sentence after P38L37: